eyaler/pythotron/README.md

 ### Setup:
 - pip install -r requirements.txt
-- Code defaults settings are for KORG nanoKONTROL2
+- Code defaults settings in controller.py are for KORG nanoKONTROL2
 - In KORG KONTROL Editor:
   - If you have a KORG nanoKONTROL2, you can load the pythotron.nktrl2_data scene file included here
   - Otherwise:
     - Set Control Mode to CC
     - Set LED Mode to External, to allow programmatic control
     - Set all solo/mute/record Button Behavior to Toggle
-    - Set transport cycle/play/record Button Behavior to Toggle
+    - Set transport cycle, set, play, record Button Behavior to Toggle
     - Other transport buttons should be set to Momentary
 - Otherwise, if LED Mode is Internal, change external_led_mode to: False
-- Put your audio samples in "samples" folder
+- Put your audio samples in the "samples" folder (dynamically read, so you can also add files while running)
+  - files in that folder will be sliced to the tracks
+  - files in subfolders will be cyclically mapped to the tracks
 - For MP3 support [install ffmpeg or gstreamer](https://github.com/librosa/librosa#audioread-and-mp3-support)

 ### Known issues:
 - Need a lowpass filter to reduce paulstretch hiss and improve saws
-- No support yet for pitch shifting samples to a *given* note
-- No easy way to allocate a different sample for each track
 - No way to save and recover the controller state
 - My inefficient implementation requires high CPU settings to avoid glitches and clicks (make sure your laptop is plugged in)
-- Sample looper pitch bending and scrubbing cause significant clicks
 - Code needs to be refactored to use classes instead of function factories
+- Sample looper (but not Paulstretch) has significant clicks when pitch bending and scrubbing
 - Due to the currently used framework of [pysinewave](https://github.com/daviddavini/pysinewave):
   - Controller latency is high
   - Stereo samples are collapsed to duplicated mono